flemay/envvars/CONTRIBUTING.md

 # go inside the repo
 $ cd $GOPATH/src/github.com/flemay/envvars && git remote add fork git@github.com:my-id/project.git

-# checkout a new branch if you do not want to work on master(optional)
+# checkout a new branch if you do not want to work on main (optional)
 $ git checkout -b meaningful_branch_name

 # download all the dependencies